• Skip to primary navigation

 The addition of an egg, as called for in the GuaiShuShu recipe, was also not well-received: perhaps the leavening effect of the eggs compromised the baked cookie's texture?

-5. What kind of fat to use?
+5. What kind of fat?

 Traditionally, these Chinese New Year cookies were made with pork lard.
 Interestingly, none of the recipes I referenced used lard in their cookies and I, too, decided to forego lard due to health considerations and hassle.